 Early spring is the perfect time to visit Kentwell’s glorious gardens.
 The Shrubbery and Back Wood are carpeted with thousands of snowdrops, with little pockets of aconites too.
 The walk is a muddy one in winter so wear wellies and be prepared for lots of jumping in puddles (the kids, not you!).
 Snowdrop days are from 12 Feb to 13 March, see website for details.

 A walk around Ickworth Park is always wonderful with many different length trails to follow and plenty of varying landscapes to choose from.
 In late winter follow the path along Lady Geraldine’s Walk and wind your way around Albania Walk, where you’ll be rewarded with a carpet of snowdrops and aconites.

 Thornham Estate, Suffolk

 This estate in north Suffolk is on the River Dove, and snowdrops spring up across the 2000 acres of parkland each year in late Jan.
-There are over 12 miles of walking tracks to choose from as well as a walled garden and a cafe.
+There are over 12 miles of walking tracks to choose from as well as a walled garden.